What is a PPA? The Guide to Power Purchase Agreements

 Below are some of the most important questions to consider regarding the duration of your contract:

-• Do you know for how long the fixed price is set for?
+• Do you know how long the fixed price is set for?

 • Do you have to renegotiate the price before the end of your PPA contract?